 We anxiously waited for the bell to ring.
+Anxious for the greatest snowball fight.
 It wasn’t a modern ring either.
 It sounded like a giant telephone ringing.
 Once it rang it echoed throughout the walls of my old elementary school back in late 70’s.
 The big flaked snow behind the window was falling straight down and it was filling every black void out there.
 A beautiful winter wonderland was out there waiting for us.
 It was a view to remember forever and it wasn’t going to last either.
 “Not tomorrow,” I thought looking out the window.
 “It would happen very soon; as soon as the bell rings, the view would be stepped on.”

 Ring.
 Ring.
 Ring.
 The sound of the loud bell hit our perked up ears.